woocommerce/woocommerce/readme.txt

 = 2.0.10 - x =
 * Tweak - Searching for SKU in admin panel can also be done via lowercase 'sku:' instead of just 'SKU:'
 * Fix - Cast term_id as int in product data write panel that will resolve issues with numerical attributes
+* Fix - Correct label for RUB symbol - added a dot after it

 = 2.0.9 - 02/05/2013 =
 * Feature - Added is_product_taxonomy() conditonal.